-There are many vitamins found in ash gourd, but the main two are Vitamin C and Vitamin B2 (also known as riboflavin).
-Vitamin C is critical for immune support and collagen production, and vitamin B2 helps your vision.
+Many vitamins are found in winter melon or ash gourd, but the main two are Vitamin C and Vitamin B2 (also known as riboflavin).
+Vitamin C is critical for immune support and collagen production; vitamin B2 helps your vision.

 Rich In Minerals

 Winter melon contains small amounts of many minerals that are essential to your well-being, such as calcium, iron, magnesium, and zinc.
-You need these for strong bones, healthy blood, and a properly functioning nervous system.
+These minerals promote strong bones, healthy blood, and a properly functioning nervous system.

 Promote Weight Loss